zephyrproject-rtos/zephyr/boards/rak/rak4631/doc/index.rst

    - Stop bits: 1

 #.
 Connect the RAK4631 board to your host computer using the USB debug port.
-   Then build and flash the :ref:`hello_world` application.
+   Then build and flash the :zephyr:code-sample:`hello_world` application.

    .. zephyr-app-commands::
       :zephyr-app: samples/hello_world